modernben/forge-docs/1.0/servers/cookbook.md

 :::tip Use The Right PHP Version
 When editing the PHP files, be sure to edit the correct file under the PHP version you're using to serve your applications.
 :::

+## This Will Exceed Your Droplet Limit

+This error is returned by [DigitalOcean](https://digitalocean.com) when you have reached a limit on how many droplets you can create.

+You can ask DigitalOcean to increase your droplet limit by contacting their support.
+Once they have increased your limit, you may create servers in Forge.